All the Lovers: Commercial performance

 In Italy, the song entered the top 20 of the FIMI Singles chart at number six.
-The following week, it dropped out of the top 20 and did not chart inside it again.
-Despite this, "All the Lovers" performed well in the country and was certified gold by the Federazione Industria Musicale Italiana (FIMI) for selling 15,000 certified units.
+It was eventually certified gold by the Federazione Industria Musicale Italiana (FIMI) for selling 15,000 certified units.
 The song debuted at number 30 on the Slovak Airplay Chart and jumped to number four the next week.
 It appeared on the chart for a total of 20 weeks.
 On the PROMUSICAE chart in Spain, it peaked at number six and spent a total of 22 weeks.
 Similarly, it attained the same peak position in Switzerland after it debuted at number six on the Swiss Hitparade chart.
 It charted within the top 10 for seven non-consecutive weeks and in the top 75 for 21 weeks.
-In Canada, "All the Lovers" only reached number 72 on the Billboard Canadian Hot 100 chart.
+In Canada, "All the Lovers" reached number 72 on the Billboard Canadian Hot 100 chart.
 "All the Lovers" became a club hit in the United States.
 During its eight-week on the US Billboard Hot Dance Club Songs chart, it peaked at number one and displaced American recording artist Kesha's song "Your Love Is My Drug" from the top spot.
-"All the Lovers" was the third most played song in American clubs in 2010.
+"All the Lovers" was the third-most-played song in American clubs in 2010.